 - 1. Note the location of roof and floor joists.
 Try to choose a location that does not require cutting them. - 2.
-Do not build shelves or cupboards in the area above the fireplace.
-This space must be kept empty. - 3.
 If at all possible, run the chimney up through the inside of the house.
-If it must be run outside, it should be enclosed in an insulated enclosure (see Installation: Chase Enclosure).
+If it must be run outside, it should be enclosed in an insulated enclosure (see "Installation: Chase Enclosure").
 Remember, a cold chimney causes poor draft.